Scrooge (1970 film): Box office

 Scrooge opened on two screens in Los Angeles and Chicago, grossing $36,000 in its opening week.
 The release expanded two weeks later, including an opening at Radio City Music Hall in New York City, and moved up to second place at the US box office behind Lovers and Other Strangers.
 The following week it became number one but again fell to second place behind Lovers and Other Strangers for one week before returning to number one for two weeks before Christmas.
 In its sixth week at Radio City Music Hall it grossed $375,095 for the week, which Variety believed to be the biggest ever single week gross for a theatre worldwide surpassing the record set the previous Christmas by A Boy Named Charlie Brown.
 Over the course of its initial theatrical release, the film earned $3 million in distributor rentals in the United States and Canada.
+It was considered a disappointment financially.